pwighton/ci-qms/SOP-009--Monitoring_and_Oversight_Procedure.md

 ## 1.0 PURPOSE

-This Standard Operating Procedure (SOP) establishes the systematic approach for monitoring and oversight of *clinical investigations* conducted by __NewInstitue__.
+This Standard Operating Procedure (SOP) establishes the systematic approach for monitoring and oversight of *observational studies* conducted by __NewInstitue__.
 It ensures that studies are conducted in accordance with the protocol, GCP, and regulatory requirements while maintaining data quality and subject safety.